 ▲▲▲ Vasa Museum Ill-fated 17th-century warship dredged from the sea floor, now the showpiece of an interesting museum.

-▲▲ Military Parade and Changing of the Guard Punchy daily pomp starting near Nybroplan and finishing at Royal Palace outer courtyard.
+▲▲ Military Parade and Changing of the Guard Punchy pomp starting near Nybroplan and finishing in the Royal Palace's outer courtyard.

-▲▲ Royal Armory A fine collection of ceremonial medieval royal armor, historic and modern royal garments, and carriages, in the Royal Palace.
+▲▲ Royal Armory Fine collection of ceremonial medieval royal armor, historic and modern royal garments, and carriages, in the Royal Palace.

 ▲▲ City Hall Gilt mosaic architectural jewel of Stockholm and site of Nobel Prize banquet, with tower offering the city's best views.

-▲▲ Drottningholm Palace Resplendent 17th-century royal residence with a Baroque theater.
+▲▲ Drottningholm Palace Resplendent 17th-century royal residence with a Baroque theater and expansive gardens.

 ▲ Kungsträdgården Stockholm's lively central square, with life-size chess games, concerts, and perpetual action.

 ▲ Sergels Torg Modern square with underground mall.

 ▲ Nobel Prize Museum Star-studded tribute to some of the world's most accomplished scientists, artists, economists, and politicians.